 Look at your current customers and see what demographics they have in common.
-If there is anything that all or most of your best customers have in common then you know that that particular demographic should be scored highly in your scoring system.
+If there is anything that all or most of your best customers have in common,you know that particular demographic should be scored highly in your scoring system.

-Now you have to look at the behaviours of your prospects and how much interest they have shown in you and your product.
-It’s best to start off by listing all of the possible ways that a prospect can engage with you, be it through email opens and click-throughs, social media shares, web page visits, downloads, form submissions, free trials, etc.
+Now you have to look at the behaviors of your prospects and how much interest they have shown in you and your product.
+It’s best to start off by listing the possible ways that a prospect can engage with you.
+These can include email opens and click-throughs, social media shares, web page visits, downloads, form submissions, free trials, etc.